microsoft/soundscape/README.md

 * **Background Use** - The ability to run in the background while you use other apps.
 * **Current Location** - Quickly hear your current location and direction of travel.

+# Expectations

+This open source project is not a turnkey equivalent of the Microsoft Soundscape product offering.
+The sources have been modified to remove branding and IP.
+References to the production resources were also altered.
+Further elements too specific to Microsoft's internal environmen were omitted.

+To bring this up this open source project, you'll need:
+* iOS experience -- Apple developer account, experience with Swift, Xcode, AppStore processes, etc.
+* Cloud experience -- The services ran in the the Azure Cloud, though could be adapted to run elsewhere.
+In particular, note that no automation has been included to provision the required resources and services.

+The core elements of the  service eg. the OSM ingester via [imposm3](https://github.com/omniscale/imposm3) and serving the ingested data as GeoJSON are provided and packaged as containers in svcs/data.

+Microsoft is committed to supporting this open source offering.
+Please use the [Issues](https://github.com/microsoft/soundscape/issues) section to ask questions.

+* experience

 # Contents

 The open source project contains three components: